LVas11/Vessel_Collisions_Detection/README.md

 Data used: Danish AIS Data (http://aisdata.ais.dk/) for December 2021.

-The solution expects Danish AIS CSV files placed in a local directory named `Data/`, which is mounted into the container at `/data`.
+The code/docker expects Danish AIS CSV files placed in a local directory named `Data/`, which is mounted into the container at `/data`.

 Example: